gbinal/gbinal.github.com/pages/smart-speaker.md

 * Alexa, set a second timer for 5 minutes.
 * Alexa, how much time is left on my timer?
 * Alexa, set a repeating alarm for weekdays at 7 a.m.
+* Alexa, turn on/off the lamp.
+* Alexa, turn on/off the TV.
+* Alexa, turn on/off the living room _(a set group of lights)_.
 * Alexa, what time is it in [Colorado]?
 * Alexa, where is the [301] area code?
 * Alexa, add milk to my shopping list.